Michigan Guidelines for the Michigan Homeowner's Principal Residence Exemption Program (no form)

 Microsoft Word - Guidelines cover_04-13

-We last updated the Guidelines for the Michigan Homeowner's Principal Residence Exemption Program (no form) in May 2017, so this is the latest version of 2856 (Book), fully updated for tax year 2016.
-You can download or print current or past-year PDFs of 2856 (Book) directly from TaxFormFinder.
+We last updated the Guidelines for the Michigan Homeowner's Principal Residence Exemption Program (no form) in May 2017, and the latest form we have available is for tax year 2016.
+This means that we don't yet have the updated form for the current tax year.
+Please check this page regularly, as we will post the updated form as soon as it is released by the Michigan Department of Treasury.
 You can print other Michigan tax forms here.

 Other Michigan Other Forms: